-May the Good Lord bless you; Our Lady and good St. Joseph guide, guard and protect you; and may our beloved Padre Pio watch over you, his Spiritual Children, with loving care.
+May the Good Lord bless you; Our Lady and good St. Joseph, guide, guard and protect you; and may Padre Pio watch over you, his Spiritual Children and all your loved ones, with loving care.

 Peace and Blessings Fr.
-Francis A. Sariego, O.F.M.
-Cap.
-National Coordinator
+Francis A. Sariego, OFM Cap National Spiritual Assistant